 Lenses, filters, protective covers, and dirt:

 Regardless of fixture type, if light has to pass through anything, output will take a hit.
 Most fixtures have some sort of covering either for light focusing, protection, or to change the light’s color.
 The extent to which output is reduced depends on the material and its design or intended purpose.
 Lenses, covers, and dirt will have an impact on LED fixture output, but because lumens are measured for complete LED fixtures, those factors (dirt excluded) won’t impact output further.
-The exception is if you add a lens accessory or use an LED bulb in another fixture.
-That fixture’s lens or filter will reduce light intensity.
+The exception is if you add a lens accessory or use an LED bulb inside another fixture; that fixture’s lens or filter will reduce light intensity.

 Invisible UV and IR light: